NOTE: Research Articles are informative and fun to read. However, they can have varied results so you must learn what works best for you

 – The relatively long extended leg places very large force demands on the hip flexor muscles that likely exceeds 10x the weight of the leg

-– With weakened abdominal muscles, attempts at flexing the leg often result in an unwanted anterior pelvic tilt and associated excessive lumbar lordosis (Fig. B).
+– With weakened ab muscles, attempts at flexing the leg often result in an unwanted anterior pelvic tilt and associated excessive lumbar lordosis (Fig. B).

 – The unstable pelvis and lumbar spine are pulled toward the anterior femur—into an anterior pelvic tilt—because the pelvis and the lumbar spine are more free to move than the leg.